tylermercer/personal-website/src/en/posts/faith/uniqueness-of-spiritual-experiences.md

 God blesses others through each of our unique voices and perspectives.
 He invites us to share the light that we've been given.
 We each have the capacity to touch and uplift those around us in ways that no one else can.
-We do not "earn" grand spiritual manifestations; rather, spiritual experiences of all kinds are, in the words of the ancient prophet Mormon, "sent forth by the power and gift of Christ"^[
+And in our learning, we do not "earn" grand spiritual manifestations; rather, spiritual experiences of all kinds are, in the words of the ancient prophet Mormon, "sent forth by the power and gift of Christ"^[
 [Moroni 7:16](https://www.churchofjesuschrist.org/study/scriptures/bofm/moro/7?lang=eng&id=p16#p16)]---in
 other words, we receive spiritual experiences, both large and small, because of Jesus Christ.
-He gives them to us for our benefit as we are willing to receive them, and He does so in the way that is best for each of us individually, to bless His children as a whole.^[This article was based on a post I shared on Facebook in 2018.]
+He gives them to us for our benefit as we are willing to receive them, and He does so in the way that is best for each of us individually, to bless us and to bless His other children through us.^[This article was based on a post I shared on Facebook in 2018.]